 The notions of knowledge and cognitive value, whilst at the very heart of the conceptual project, raise a manifold of important questions that require solid and cogent philosophical answers.
 Perhaps exemplification can still serve an epistemological purpose by inviting us to engage with the issues raised by a work of art in a richer and more imaginative way; in a way that makes us think about questions of philosophical interest in particular way – a way that propositions alone cannot do?
 Perhaps the key to conceptual art’s value lies in a more challenging intellectual relationship with the work, a genuine engagement with the idea in question.
 Exploring this avenue may yet help us see what kind of non-trivial cognitive value conceptual art is capable of yielding.

 From the ontological perspective, this set of concerns acquires an even more aggressive flavour: if art should be all about putting forward ideas and making statements, why, one might wonder, do we need the conceptual artwork at all?
-Can the mere statements themselves as we know and come across them in our daily lives not do that job perfectly well already?
+Can we not merely ask the same questions and make the same statements directly?

 In addition to these questions, the host of issues that have been raised about interpretation, intention, appreciation and the way they are (or should be) related have not yet been silenced.
 For art that is as discourse-dependent as most conceptual art is, it is not always clear whether there is anything more to interpreting conceptual art than just being told what the idea in question is.
 And if so, can we still call this interpretation?